pflanze/lilyvm/README.md

 This is work in progress.

-GC works, but is a simple two-space (Cheney) algorithm.
+GC works, but is a simple two-space (Cheney) algorithm (and doesn't currently adapt heap size depending on requirements).
+Similarly, the execution stack is currently just a fixed-size C array.
 Pairs, characters, booleans and some other immediates, integers.
 Bignums are supported, but only addition and comparison are implemented right now.